kilinrax/gigabyte-z790-aero-g-efi/README.md

 ### Verbose mode

-If boot-args includes '-v', the 'display sometimes takes a while to appear' problem turns into a 'the display never activates on some reboots' problem.
+If `boot-args` includes `-v`, the '*display sometimes takes a while to appear*' problem turns into a '*the display never activates on some reboots*' problem.

 ### Errors in DeviceProperties